Chicken parts cover Tuscaloosa roadway for second time this year

 By 2:25 p.m., all lanes were cleared according to ALDOT.

-A similar spillage of chicken parts by truck happened earlier this year on April 26, in nearly the exact same location as today’s incident.
+A similar spillage of chicken parts by truck happened earlier this year on April 26, in nearly the exact same location as the incident on Monday.